-Decisions by the Director of Student Affairs: Students may appeal sanction decisions made by the Director of Student Affairs to the Carleton University Resolution Board (CURB).
+Students may appeal sanction decisions made by the the Manager, Student Conduct & Harm Reduction to the Associate Vice President Student Affairs within 10 calendar days of the original decision.

 For more information on Appeals please consult the Student Rights and Responsibilities Policy.

 Category 1 offences